-Disclosure: Please ensure you are following your Broker / Dealers compliance and ad review policies.
-Not all podcast vendors or distribution platforms are approved for use by all Broker / Dealers.
+Disclosure: Please ensure you are following your Broker / Dealer compliance and ad review policies.
+Not all podcast vendors or distribution platforms are approved for use by all Brokers / Dealers.

 Since its inception, the popularity of podcasting has skyrocketed.
 In 2006, twenty-two percent of the adult population was aware of podcasting.
 In 2021, that number was 78 percent.